MalindiJohn/data-structures-n-algorithms/Find-the-Duplicate-Number/README.md

 **Follow up:**

-How can we prove that at least one duplicate number must exist in nums?
+- How can we prove that at least one duplicate number must exist in `nums`?
-Can you solve the problem in linear runtime complexity?
+- Can you solve the problem in linear runtime complexity?